GraphQL checkout tutorial

 Install a GraphQl client.
 You can use any GraphQl client to send calls to Magento.
 GraphiQL is recommended.

 Learn about GraphQL, how it works, and how to use it.
 See Introduction to GraphQL for details.

 Know how to generate a customer token.
-See Get customer authorization token for details.
+See Authorization tokens for details.

 Order processing tutorial shows a system integrator how REST APIs are used in the lifecycle of an order, including configuring a store and creating a customer; creating quotes, orders, invoices, and shipments; preparing for checkout; and more order-related tasks.